Moving to Auckland

-Areas to Live
+Areas to Live in Auckland

 With sea views and the stunning peaks of Mount Victoria and North Head, Devonport is undoubtedly one of Auckland’s most beautiful suburbs.
 This harbourside district is a short ferry ride from the city and has plenty of pretty shops and cafes and yet is protected from overdevelopment due to its historic nature.